tsuki-lang/tsuki/spec.md

 For a resizable array type, the standard library `Seq[T]` can be used.
 For an associative array type with arbitrary key types, the standard library `Table[K, V]` can be used.

-## `rc T`, and `rc var T`
+## `box T`, and `box var T`

-`rc T` is a smart pointer that allows for multiple ownership of a single value.
-Usually a value can only have a single owner; with `rc T` however a value can be owned by _multiple_ locations, through the use of _reference-counting_.
+`box T` is a shared pointer that allows for multiple ownership of a single value.
+Usually a value can only have a single owner; with `box T` however a value can be owned by _multiple_ locations.

-An `rc T` stores a reference count alongside the actual data.
-Copying an `rc T` increments that reference count by 1, and dropping an `rc T` decrements the reference count by 1.
-The inner value is dropped and the rc's heap memory is freed once the count reaches 0.

-tsuki's reference counting differs from most languages, in that increments and decrements of the reference count are optimized out by the compiler whenever possible.
-In fact, an `rc T` may even be downgraded into a plain stack or heap allocation, if the compiler can prove that copies of the `rc T` do not exit the scope in which the `rc T` was created.

 ```
-# The `rc` operator can be used to create an rc value.
+# The `box` operator can be used to create an box value.
-let r = rc 1
+let r = box 1
-# An rc's inner value is immutable by default.
+# An box's inner value is immutable by default.
-# r = 2  # error: rc cannot be implicitly converted to ^var T
+# r = 2  # error: box cannot be implicitly converted to ^var T

-# The mutable alternative to rc is rc var:
+# The mutable alternative to box is box var:
-let r = rc var 1
+let r = box var 1
-# Unlike rc, its inner value can be modified.
+# Unlike box, its inner value can be modified.
 r = 3
 print(r^)  # 3
 ```